elmomoilanen/Bootstrap-sampling-distribution/README.md

 First let's consider a case where we assume X to be a numerical data with shape n x p (n observations, p attributes) and the 10th quantile to be the statistic of interest.
 Let's further assume that the number of attributes, p, is equal to or greater than three.

+In the code snippet below, a custom quantile function is defined which calls NumPy's own quantile routine with the axis parameter set to one.
+Then an object of the *SampDist* class is instantiated, and its `estimate` method is called in order to compute the sampling distribution, standard error and BCa confidence interval.
+A data slice of shape n x 2 is passed to `estimate`, and since the quantile statistic is one-dimensional (maps n x 1 input to a single result and n x p input to p results), it will run the estimation simultaneously for both of the two attributes (columns 0 and 2 in X).

 ```python
 import numpy as np
 from bootstrap_sampling_distribution import SampDist